 Train: Catch any bus (Bondi Junction or Circular Quay) and change to join the train at the Bondi Junction interchange.
 Follow the crowds.
 This is generally quicker on weekdays especially in peak hour, but not as scenic as staying on a bus for the full trip to the city.

 Bus fares are calculated according to the number of sections you travel.
 It's not a single price system, and it's a bit complex for tourists but briefly from Bondi Beach it's $2.10 to Bondi Junction (it's called 1 or 2 sections), $3.50 for Paddington and Darlinghurst (3 to 5 Sections) and $4.50 right down to Circular Quay.
-However all the locals buy multi-trip tickets because there is a discount of about 20% and you save heaps of time by buying in bulk.

 There are concession fares and tickets for genuine students on their way to classes, and for pensioners.
 As a tourist, don't bother with these, as the ticket inspectors are very strict on concessions - you might as well have no ticket at all.
 There is definitely no concession for that dreadful "International Student" card, and no concessions of any sort for overseas "pensioner" or "retired" travellers.